 Teeth and tongue: AI generators frequently produce teeth that are too uniform, do not occlude correctly when the mouth closes, or disappear entirely between syllables.
 Watch a two-second loop around any moment when the mouth is open wide.

 Blinking pattern: Real people blink irregularly.
 Deepfakes often blink too little, too much, or at mechanically even intervals.
-Watch for blinks that do not cause the face to shift slightly, as a real blink involves muscle movement that ripples outward from the eye.
+Watch for blinks that do not cause the face to shift slightly.
+A real blink involves muscle movement that ripples outward from the eye.

 Hairline and ear edges: Face-swap artifacts concentrate at the boundary between the generated face and the original footage.
 Look for a slight halo, inconsistent skin tone at the temple, or edges that do not move naturally with head turns.